MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 ### Restrict creation of live events in Yammer

-You can prevent creation of live events produced in teams, live events produced with other tools, or both.
+You can prevent the creation of live events produced in teams, live events produced with other tools, or both.

 - To prevent creation of live events produced in Teams, remove permissions in Teams for live event scheduling.
 If a user does not have a license or permission to create a live event in Teams, when they create a live event in Yammer, the produce in Teams option is unavailable.
 - If you do not have permission to create live events in Stream, you cannot create live events in Yammer.

 ## FAQ